By Carl Wimmer, Former Utah state legislator

 Reprinted with permission

 Carl Wimmer was born and raised a member of the LDS Church and served in various leadership positions within the church.
 He and his wife Sherry were married in the LDS temple, and he continued to be an active Mormon into adulthood.
-Carl and his family were called out of Mormonism and into a relationship with Jesus in 2013, and he is now attending Liberty University, where he is majoring in theology.
+Carl and his family were called out of Mormonism and into a relationship with Jesus in 2013.
+He now pastors a church in Gunnison, UT.
 Carl served in the Utah House of Representatives for three terms and ran for the United States Congress in 2012.
-The Wimmers now live in Gunnison, Utah with their three children and two foster boys who both have severe disabilities.